systemd/mkosi/mkosi.md

 : Path to the X.509 file containing the certificate for the signed UEFI kernel image, if `SecureBoot=` is used.

-`SecureBootCommonName=`, `--secure-boot-common-name=`

-: Common name to be used when generating SecureBoot keys via mkosi's `genkey` command.
-Defaults to `mkosi of %u`, where `%u` expands to the username of the user invoking mkosi.

-`SecureBootValidDays=`, `--secure-boot-valid-days=`

-: Number of days that the keys should remain valid when generating SecureBoot keys via mkosi's `genkey` command.
-Defaults to two years (730 days).

 [//]: # (Please add external tools to the list here.)

 `SignExpectedPCR=`, `--sign-expected-pcr`